Training structure

 Faculty of Science

-- Climate: meteorological variables, major Earth climates
+- Climate: meteorological variables, major climates of the Earth

-- Surface energy balance: radiative, conductive and convective fluxes, surface energy balance,
+- Surface energy balance: radiative, conductive, and convective fluxes, surface energy balance,

 reference evapotranspiration (Penman and Penman-Monteith approaches)